 There are three upgrade processes available to the user for the list of modules below: File Transfer Protocol (FTP), Serial Upload, and the System Configuration GUI software.
 Both FTP and Serial Upgrade methods are described below for specified Video I/O modules.
-See the System Configuration tool section for instructions on using GUI for upgrades.
-This is the recommended method.
+See the System Configuration tool section for instructions on using the GUI for upgrades.
+Using the System Configuration tool is the recommended method.

-3000MVP-OV-SNX 3000MVP-OV-SNX 3000MVP-GI-2 3000MVP-GI-4 3000MVP-PPV-5 3000MVP-PPV-9 3000MVP-PPV-9+D 3000MVP-PPW/13 3000MVP-PPMG/13 3000MVP-PPMX13/16
+3000MVP-OV-SNX 3000MVP-OV-SNX 3000MVP-OV-HSN 3000MVP-GI-2 3000MVP-PPV-5 3000MVP-PPV-9 3000MVP-PPV-9+D 3000MVP-PPV-9+D 3000MVP-PPMV/13 3000MVP-PPMS/13/16

-5.2.1.
+6.2.1.
 VIDEO I/O FTP Upgrade Method

 - 1. Identify and confirm the IP addresses of the module and PC/laptop, and ensure that they are on the same subnet. - 2.
 Power on the MVP system with the module installed in the MVP frame. - 3.
 Obtain the new application code from the FTP site and place it on the PC's local drive. - 4.
-Open a DOS window by selecting Start > Run, and typing "cmd" in the window that appears, as in the example below.
+Open a DOS window by selecting Start > Run, and typing "cmd" in the window that appears, as shown in Figure 6-1.